Learn how to build a culture that inspires innovation through access to executive education, industry leaders and a network of entrepreneurs.

 Module 4: Lead

 Module 5: Apply

 - Lessons learnt

-By being part of the pilot Switch program, your organisation/department will have the amazing opportunity to be part of a research project that tracks your innovation culture journey and training effectiveness of this program.
+When you join the Switch program, your organisation or department has the opportunity to be part of a research project that tracks your innovation culture journey and training effectiveness.

 - Dr Dorothy Wardale – Deputy MBA Director, Curtin Business School

 - Mr Brad Birt – Director – Learning Partnerships, Curtin University